Is Multigrain Atta Good For Diabetics?

 Best Multigrain Atta for Diabetes

 Multigrain atta is a great blend of all the healthy grains.
 This can be a very effective replacement for refined wheat flour as it is versatile and filled with all the vital nutrients.
-List of some of the best multigrain atta that can be used for people with diabetes are:
+The following is a list of some of the best multigrain atta that can be used for people with diabetes:

 1. Ragi Atta